 Supervision

-Residents receive a minimum of 1 hour of scheduled individual psychotherapy supervision weekly.
+Fellows receive a minimum of 1 hour of scheduled individual psychotherapy supervision weekly.
 An additional hour of weekly individual supervision is divided across the many other activities and services.

 Each core rotation provides rotation-specific supervision by medical school faculty.
-While at non-Dartmouth Health sites, residents have at least 1 hour of clinical supervision per week provided by the site-specific faculty physician.
+While at non-Dartmouth Health sites, fellows have at least 1 hour of clinical supervision per week provided by the site-specific faculty physician.
 Family and group co-therapists provide family and group supervision.
 Specific psychotherapeutic supervision is arranged on a case by case basis, such as for trauma-focused cognitive behavioral therapy (CBT), time-limited dynamic therapy and dialectical behavior therapy.

 Image